kevinhwang91/nvim-hlslens/README.md

 - Fully customizable style of virtual text
 - Display virtual text dynamicly while cursor is moving
 - Clear highlighting and virtual text when cursor is out of range
-- Add virtual text for the target instance while searching
+- Add virtual text for the current instance while searching
+- Thanks to asynchronous rendering, it is very fast

 ## Quickstart